 2. Telephone calls (only related to university business)

-3. Gasoline charges when rented or university-owned or university-leased motor
+3. Gasoline charges when rented or university-owned or university-leased motor vehicles are used

 4. Toll charges